-Derivatives of adenosine are widely found in nature and play an important role in biochemical processes.
-One example is adenosine triphosphate (ATP) , which is considered by biologists to be the energy currency of life.
-This high-energy molecule stores the energy we need to do essentially everything we do.
-Adenosine is also a medication that is used to treat certain heart conditions.
+Derivatives of adenosine are widely found in nature and play an important role in biochemical processes, including those of the skin.
+Adenosine is a relatively new ingredient in skincare formulations but has been used widely in medicine to help treat heart conditions and as an adjunct therapy for healing.
 While adenosine is naturally present throughout the human body, the adenosine used in cosmetics and personal care products is derived from yeast.

-The ability of adenosine to stimulate collagen production also promotes wound healing and tissue repair.
+The ability of adenosine to support the stimulation of collagen production also supports wound healing and tissue repair.
 Collagen is necessary for wounds to heal properly because it gives structure and strength to the skin.
-Research indicates that topical application of adenosine increases the rate at which wounds close in animals.
+The topical application of adenosine is suggested to increase the rate at which wounds close in animals.